Michal-Martinek/Masfix/README.md

 	- Low level assembly: based on simple instructions
 	- Suffix semantics: instruction meaning is specified by their suffixes.

-> Work in progress — This project may change at any time.
-Some features may be unimplemented or inconsistent with docs.

 ## Architecture Overview
 - Execution model resembles a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine)